 Would you like to know how well you are doing in leading discussions?
 Would you like to improve your presentation skills and/or know how you can positively impact the environment when you participate in committees or meetings where the structure is hierarchical?
 Do you want to improve your facilitation, leadership and communication skills?

 If you answered yes to any of the above, then don’t miss this opportunity to develop important and relevant skills and sign up now for Leading Effective Discussions, a practical and highly participatory facilitation skills one-day workshop.

 Grad Connect Cafés

 The “Grad Connect Cafés”, are a series of monthly 90-minute roundtable discussions for graduate students early in their academic career.
 This series, co-hosted by CL&E and CaPS (Career Planning Service), aims to provide a forum for meaningful dialogue on issues beyond academics that are known to impact success in graduate school.
 Although you can register for each café individually, students are encourage to come regularly and connect!
 The series is also supported by SKILLSETS and PGSS.

-Please Note: The Grad Connect Cafés series are currently on hold for the 2018/2019 academic year, but we hope to offer the series again in the future.
+Please Note: The Grad Connect Cafés series are currently on hold, but we hope to offer the series again in the future.

 At any time of the year, all new students are always welcome to drop by, email, or call our office if they have any questions or want more information about studying at McGill and/or living in Montreal.